rafiki270/Punters/README.md

 ## What you can show
 - Current draft list with brewery, style, ABV, and price per pour size.
 - Guest beers, cocktails, or other drinks organized by category.
+- Signature cocktails with hero image, manual ingredients line, and a single house price (toggle on/off when ingredients run out).
 - Promotional artwork or sponsor slides, including paired vertical images.
 - Optional logo badge with custom positioning, size, and background.
 - Countdown footer that tells guests when the next page/slide appears.